dandisy/webcore-cms/README.md

         cp .env.example .env

-Make sure your server, create "sample" database, edit .env using your favorite editor, for example using nano editor copy and paste this in terminal, and hit Enter key
+Make sure your server, create "webcore-cms" database, edit .env using your favorite editor, for example using nano editor copy and paste this in terminal, and hit Enter key

     sudo nano .env